Skip to main content

 Children must be accompanied by an adult.
 Fees are listed PER CHILD.

-These programs are designed for you and your child to learn about animals and explore the natural world together.
+All Early Childhood programs are designed for you and your child to learn about animals and explore the natural world together.
+We encourage you to interact with, and help facilitate the learning of the registered program participant.
 Programs are interactive and may include songs and stories, art opportunities, role-playing games, hands-on investigations and more.
+In order to best serve all of our Early Childhood participants, unregistered children may not participate in the programs.

-Limited to 14 children, with 1-2 adults attending per child.
+Limited to 16 children with 1-2 adults attending per child.

 Code